Chocolate Cheesecake

 Chilling, Serving & Make Ahead Tips

-One of the best things about this chocolate cheesecake (and any cheesecake for that matter) is that it’s the perfect dessert to make in advance.
-Chilling the cheesecake is necessary for it to properly set, and the flavor actually improves as it spends time in the fridge.
 After baking, cool the cheesecake slowly until it reaches room temperature.
-Then remove the cheesecake from the roasting pan, cover the springform with aluminum foil, and place in the fridge for at least 6 hours before serving.
+Then remove the cheesecake from the roasting pan, cover the pan with aluminum foil, and place in the fridge for at least 6 hours before serving.
 I typically make the cheesecake the night before I plan to serve it.

 You can then make the chocolate ganache topping really any time after the cheesecake has chilled for at least 6 hours.
 It will need about 30 minutes in the fridge to firm up.
 Feel free to sprinkle a few chocolate shavings on top, dot the outside of the cheesecake with raspberries, add a dollop of whipped cream on each piece, or simply leave it plain.
 It’s up to you.

 Creamy, decadent, and perfectly rich.
 By following these simple tips you’ll end up with the perfect chocolate cheesecake.
-The combination of crunchy cookie crust and velvety smooth cheesecake is impossible to resist and truly makes this recipe the ultimate chocolate cheesecake.
+The combination of crunchy cookie crust and velvety smooth cheesecake is impossible to resist and makes this recipe the ultimate chocolate cheesecake.

 More Cheesecake Recipes to Love: